Determining who offers the best life insurance is not always a black and white answer.

 Today, there are literally hundreds of insurance companies to choose from – and each may have its own unique blend of products and services.
 So, how can you best narrow down which of these are the very best companies for your specific coverage needs and goals?

-Although the best company and policy will vary from person to person, we have poured through some of the details for you to come up with a list of our top picks.
+Although the best company and policy will vary from person to person, we have poured through some of the details for you and have come up with a list of our top picks.
 These companies, while diverse in their offerings and history, offer some of the most affordable, helpful and best life insurance products on the market.
 Among all the competition, here are the companies that stand out:

 Haven Life has upended the traditional process of acquiring term life insurance by getting rid of the medical examination for people who qualify.